 One of the most important members of the team.
 Race Engineers work with the driver to set up the car for qualifying and race sessions.
 They feed back data to ensure the driver can improve next time out, identify and iron out any issues that arise on the car and make crucial strategy calls.

 Mechanics prepare the car in the garage for each session in a race weekend, often up against tight deadlines.
-To add to the pressure, teams are only permitted to have 10 people work across both cars at any one time.
-Only team members issued with an orange armband are permitted to touch the car, so teams have to decide how best to deploy their resources.
+To add to the pressure, teams are only permitted to have 10 people work across all cars at any one time.
+Only team members issued with an armband are permitted to touch the car, so teams have to decide how best to deploy their resources.

 The first position on the grid, known as pole position, is usually reserved for the driver who has set the fastest lap in qualifying, with the exception of reversed grids.
 A strong qualifying gives a driver the best possible start on race day, offering a clear run to the first corner with minimal need to overtake rivals – provided a driver has had a good start.

 All WTCR (World Touring Car Cup) teams receive their tyres from the sole supplier to the series.
 Dry and wet weather tyres are made available to the teams, with a limitation on how many can be used at each event.
 Teams are responsible for ensuring the tyres fit properly and do not infringe technical regulations.

 A lap is a single, complete rotation of a track.
 Most circuit-based races are measured by the number of laps drivers must complete before the race is declared to be finished.
 In qualifying, drivers compete to set the fastest lap time to win the coveted pole position.
 A lap record is the fastest time ever to be set at a track.